Snowdrop walks in Suffolk & Cambs

 What’s that coming over the hill?
 Spring!
 Er, okay maybe not quite yet however nature is rolling out the white carpet sounding the klaxon for warmer days and al fresco fun.
 Until then, take a local snowdrop walk.
 And if you know a secret location, please let us know in the comments below and remember to keep it local.

 Back in the old days snowdrops were planted by monks as a symbol of purity with Anglesey, a former priory, a great example of monastic planting.
 It’s National Trust and a carpet of white, camera phone at the ready!

 These glorious Anglo-Dutch gardens on the Suffolk/Cambs border have a beautiful carpet of snowdrops and aconites at this time of year.
 The next open garden weekends are from 22 Jan to 1 April from 10am until 3pm.
 No picnics, but there’s a lovely tearoom to try.

 Wimpole Estate, Cambs

-A trip to Wimpole is always a good idea if you’ve got little ones in tow, thanks to the wonderful home farm, but in Jan and Feb you can add a pretty snowdrop walk to the day’s activities.
+A trip to Wimpole is always a good idea if you’ve got little ones in tow, because there’s so much space to run off that pent-up energy.
+In winter you can add a pretty snowdrop walk to the day’s activities.
 Snowdrops and aconites can be found throughout the Pleasure Grounds, and look their best in February.
-Being National Trust a tricot the cafe and shop afterwards are a must!

 Ickworth House, Suffolk